Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

-The principal problem is that we cannot perform many measurements in a successive fashion to verify or falsify our proposition, as measurements change our quantum state.
+The principal problem is that we cannot perform many measurements successively to verify or falsify our proposition, as measurements change our quantum state.
 Ideally, therefore, we would like to prepare many copies of the same state and perform parallel experiments.
-Unfortunately, due to various no cloning theorems this is still not possible in principle. \cite{niequa} We can however prepare almost identical states\footnote{To an arbitrary precision, in theory.} and perform experiments on them.
-(See for instance \cite{duapro} for the theoretical principle and \cite{cheexp} for a recent experimental realisation of the procedure.)
+Unfortunately, due to various no-cloning theorems, this is still not possible in principle \cite{niequa}.
+We can, however, prepare almost identical states\footnote{To an arbitrary precision, in theory.} and perform experiments on them.
+(See, for instance, \cite{duapro} for the theoretical principle and \cite{cheexp} for a recent experimental realisation of the procedure.)
 In this way, we can make sense of a probabilistic interpretation of quantum mechanics.